sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 - BGP advertisement of neighbor entries using IPv4 and/or IPv6 unicast address-family.

 - A new BGP tunnel encapsulation attribute is created to carry required fabric header information enabling the forwarding per host.
-- New BGP tunnel encapsulation attribute is added IPv4/IPv6 unicast, EVPN RT-5, etc.
+- New BGP tunnel encapsulation attribute is added IPv4/IPv6 unicast, EVPN, etc.

 - BGP show command displays only RAW data from TLV (opaque serie of bytes)
 - BGP show command enhancement required to display pretty meaningful information instead of raw information